 2015 Field Staff

 Joe Ayrault returns for his fourth season as manager of the Manatees.
-He has led Brevard County to a 202-202 (.500) record over the past two seasons, including 73-62 in 2014.
+He has led Brevard County to a 202-202 (.500) record over the past three seasons, including 73-62 in 2014.

 Prior to his current role, he spent two seasons as manager with Rookie Helena.
 In 2010, he guided Helena to a 41-34 record and the Pioneer League championship.
 He was named Pioneer League Co-Manager of the Year that season.
 He posted a 71-80 (.470) record during his two seasons at Helena.